AckerlyXu/heima/articles/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions.md

 }
 ```

+> [!NOTE]
-> [AZURE.NOTE] You can use the [TopicExists](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.servicebus.namespacemanager.topicexists.aspx) method on [NamespaceManager](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.servicebus.namespacemanager.aspx) objects to check whether a topic with a specified name already exists within a namespace.
+> You can use the [TopicExists](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.servicebus.namespacemanager.topicexists.aspx) method on [NamespaceManager](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.servicebus.namespacemanager.aspx) objects to check whether a topic with a specified name already exists within a namespace.

 ## Create a subscription

 You can also create topic subscriptions using the [`NamespaceManager`](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.servicebus.namespacemanager.aspx) class.
 Subscriptions are named and can have an optional filter that
 restricts the set of messages passed to the subscription's virtual queue.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] In order for messages to be received by a subscription, you must create that subscription before sending any messages to the topic.
+> In order for messages to be received by a subscription, you must create that subscription before sending any messages to the topic.
 If there are no subscriptions to a topic, the topic discards those messages.

 ### Create a subscription with the default (MatchAll) filter